 Throughout the novel, the protagonist Sayuri Nitta describes herself as a river, a metaphor that captures the dueling forces of destiny and self-determination in her life.
 At times, Sayuri is like a river guided by external forces, unable to control the direction her life takes.
 For example, when Sayuri was a child, her father sold her and her sister Satsu to an okiya (a geisha boarding house).
 While Satsu takes control of her fate by running away and starting a life with the boy she loves, Sayuri passively accepts her dismal circumstances and learns the arts of being a geisha.
-Though Arthur Golden rarely investigates sexism or gender roles in Japanese society in the novel, Sayuri’s passivity must also be understood through the lens of the sexist conditions in Japan during the 1930s.
+Though the novel doesn't focus heavily on sexism or gender roles in Japanese society, Sayuri’s passivity must also be understood through the lens of the sexist conditions in Japan during the 1930s.
 With few opportunities for women who did not come from wealthy families, Sayuri believes that becoming a geisha is better than her other two options: becoming a maid or a prostitute.
 Sayuri remarks, “We don’t become geisha because we want our lives to be happy; we become geisha because we have no choice.”Believing that she is unable to make a better life for herself, Sayuri resigns herself to becoming a geisha.
 In this way, she is a passive object tossed about by the wills of other people rather than an active agent determining her own life.
 She is like a river guided by the banks around her.

 In contrast, Sayuri’s friend and client Nobu thinks of destiny and self-determination as the same thing.
 Nobu recognizes that Sayuri’s conception of destiny is simply an excuse for her passivity.
 He chides Sayuri for sleeping with any man, no matter how boorish or vile, who is willing to become her patron.
 To Nobu’s disgust, Sayuri shirks responsibility over these matters by saying that she must follow the path set out for a geisha.
 In response, Nobu explains that destiny is not a set of predetermined events that will happen to an individual, but instead a personal purpose or meaning towards which we strive.
 Thus, Nobu encourages Sayuri to recognize that although a river cannot pick its direction, water moves freely within the river, determining for itself where inside the river it will flow.
 In this way, Nobu suggests that Sayuri still has the freedom to actively move closer to fulfilling her personal destiny.

 In an act of tragic irony, Sayuri takes Nobu’s advice about self-determination when she decides to betray him.
 Nobu tells Sayuri that he wants to be her patron, but Sayuri loves his best friend and business partner, Chairman Ken Iwamura.
 In the world of the geisha, two business partners would never compete over the same geisha, so Sayuri knows that if Nobu shows interest in her, then the Chairman will never be free to pursue her.
 As a result, Sayuri purposefully sleeps with a man Nobu despises in order diminish his interest in her, leaving her available for a relationship with the Chairman.
 Through this act, Sayuri asserts her identity not as a passive plaything of powerful men, but instead as a woman in charge of her own destiny.
-As readers, however, we should also be critical of how Golden, a male author, portrays this woman’s destiny as revolving entirely around a man she loves rather than around her own autonomy, freedom from being a geisha, or personal self-actualization.
+Nevertheless, the book portrays her destiny as revolving entirely around a man she loves rather than around her own autonomy, freedom from being a geisha, or personal self-actualization.

 Destiny vs. Self-Determination ThemeTracker